anon-real/ergo-assembler/README.md

             "inputs": [..., "$userIns"] // ... can be other inputs (box ids) }
         ```
-    The below is a complete example of `txSpec` field for placing a 0.2 ERG bid in the Ergo Auction House:
+    The below is a complete example of `txSpec` field for placing a 0.2 ERG bid in the Ergo Auction House.
+Note that the user's inputs will be the first inputs of the transaction by specifying `$userIns` first; The second input is the current auction box.
     ```
      {
        // other fields